Express Your Originality

 Many people ask me about what types of formal education they should pursue in order to be allowed to facilitate art for other people.
-I am deeply supportive of art and expressive arts training, and a spiritual and experiential level, we are all welcome to express and share ourselves through our creativity.
+While I am deeply supportive of art and expressive arts training, we are all welcome to express and share ourselves through our creativity.
 "Art is ubiquitous," art therapist Cathy Malchiodi points out.
 Art is everywhere.
 Art is for all of us.

 Art is a universal way to express our unique personhood.
 My experience is more practical and intuitive than academic.
 At the beginning of my career, I initially explored my passions for facilitating art through volunteering, and by starting my own expressive art programs in healthcare, in the justice system and in my community without a therapy designation.

 Based on my own experiences of finding my way intuitively, I always say to people who want to give to others through their life-earned wisdom and creative nature, "Your originality will lead you to the right books, trainings and experiences that you need in order to express your gifts fully."

 While I feel great respect for the therapeutic standards of care elucidated in formal education, I also see that what we love is our particular and personal form of genius.
 Structured education can only contribute to our genius when it supports us to originate our own path.

 While working full-time, facilitating art in healthcare, I eventually went to school on evenings and weekends to explore my post grad interest in transpersonal counselling psychology.
 I am now designated as a Registered Counsellor/Counselling Supervisor, MTC, RCS, but I still consider my intuition to be my greatest teacher.